Code-Your-Future/ops-module/README.md

 2- Basic Linux commands

 3- Light intro into virtualization, containers.
-Maybe some AWS
+(AWS free tier)

-4- Continuous integration and devops stuff
+4- DevOps: Create a simple pipeline from scratch using GitHub and CircleCI.